goldsky-io/docs-v1/README.md

 This package contains the source code for [docs.goldsky.com](https://docs.goldsky.com/).
 For each pull request, there is a preview deployment available.
 When a pull request is merged into the main branch, the changes get deployed to [docs.goldsky.com](https://docs.goldsky.com/).

+## To Preview

+1. Clone the repository to your local machine using `git clone https://github.com/goldsky/docs.git`
+2. Navigate to the cloned repository using `cd docs`
+3. Install the necessary dependencies using `npm install`
+4. Start the local development server using `npm run dev`
+5. Open your web browser and navigate to `http://localhost:3000` to preview the documentation.

 ## Diagrams

 Diagrams are part of a single [Excalidraw](https://excalidraw.com/) canvas.